-After producing literally hundreds of picnics for every size company, I have found that there are issues any savvy planner to be must address.
+After producing literally hundreds of picnics in the bay as the premier corporate picnic planner in San Francisco, I have found that there are issues any savvy planner to be must address.
 Below are some of the most important and often overlooked issues in planning a summer picnic for your group.

 2. Entertainment at your event: